 BIO

-Ariel Scott is a dancer, choreographer, and certified Countertechnique teacher with a deep belief in dance as a tool for connection and community.
-She holds a BFA in Dance Choreography from the University of California, Irvine (UCI), and an AA in Dance from Santa Monica College (SMC).
-Ariel’s choreography has been presented across LA, including by SMC, Stomping Ground LA’s “VOICES,” and The Electric Lodge’s “High Voltage.”
-Her screendance work “All a Blur” has been presented in multiple festivals, including ScreenDance RoadShow and Black Lives Rising Virtual Dance Film Festival, where it was awarded Best Experimental Film.
-As a dancer, Ariel performs with Kybele Dance Theater, a contemporary dance company under Artistic Director/Choreographer Seda Aybay.
-As a certified Countertechnique teacher, Ariel holds frequent open classes, and has guest taught for institutions including California Institute of the Arts (CalArts), UCI, MashUp Contemporary Dance Company, and Choreographer Collection LA (ChoCoLA).
+Ariel Scott is a dancer, choreographer, and educator with a deep belief in dance as a tool for connection and community.
+She holds a BFA in Dance Choreography from the University of California, Irvine, and an AA in Dance from Santa Monica College.
+As a choreographer, Ariel creates works for stage and screen that investigate the uncovering of self and recognize physicality as the ultimate avenue for authenticity.
+Her stage work has recently been presented by Stomping Ground LA’s “VOICES: UNBOUND” and “VOICES: Black Artist showcases,” The Electric Lodge’s “High Voltage,” and Santa Monica College’s “Synapse” at the Broad Stage.
+Her screendacne work has been presented in ScreenDance RoadShow and Black Lives Rising Virtual Dance Film Festival.
+Ariel is currently a dancer with Kybele Dance Theater, a contemporary dance company led by choreographer Seda Aybay.
+In her capacity as a certified Countertechnique teacher, Ariel has delighted in sharing the joy of dance through frequent open classes in Los Angeles, as guest faculty for the California Institute of the Arts and Loyola Marymount University, and through master classes at institutions including the University of California, Irvine, Oakwood High School, Renaissance Arts Academy, MashUp Contemporary Dance Company, and Choreographer Collection LA (ChoCoLA).

 Photo by Kim Doeleman